Find the Leak · Fix the Weakness · Rebuild the Revenue

 07 · The Deliverable

 What you walk away with.
-Calibrated.
-Defensible.
+A report that holds up.

 Specimen · Self-Audit Output